This post may contain affiliate links. Please see my disclosure policy for details.

 But, I have to admit that both times I have visited Amsterdam and used the I Amsterdam City Card it has been worth the splurge.

 Not only does it get you access to over 70 attractions in Amsterdam and the wider area but also full use of the public transport so you can explore the city with ease.

-However, if you need more convincing make sure to read this detailed review as it will cover whether purchasing the I Amsterdam City Card is worth it or not with the pros and cons.
+However, if you need more convincing make sure to read this post as it will cover whether purchasing the I Amsterdam City Card is worth it or not with the pros and cons.